aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2018/aspose-words-for-cpp-18-8-release-notes/_index.md

 ## First Public Release of Aspose.Words for C++

 We are pleased to announce the first public release of Aspose.Words for C++.
-Aspose.Words for C++ is a native C++ library that enables your applications to perform a great range of document processing tasks.
+Aspose.Words for C++ is a native C++ library that allows your applications to perform a great range of document processing tasks.
 With Aspose.Words you can load, save, generate, modify and convert documents between different document formats without utilizing Microsoft Word®.
 The API offers rich documentation explaining features currently being offered by API, along with basic examples demonstrating the usage of these features in your C++ application.

 ## Major Features